rutomoda/KeyCapGenerator/README.md

 - Paste your KLE raw data.
 This time it is used to determine the position of where what keycap needs to be moved to.
 - Select the components generated in step 1 and step 4.
 The step 1 component is used as a fallback, if no corresponding model from step 4 is found.
 Since this uses component occurrences it is rather quick and should only take a couple of seconds.

-# Currently only available on the dev-branch
-## Outstanding issues:
-- Missing icons for the commands need to be designed
-- Command Previews need to be implemented
-- Command Edit Definition for the timeline needs to implemented (see: https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-FA7EF128-1DE0-4115-89A3-795551E2DEF2)
-- Failure states need to be improved: Errors during most feature operations just kill the workflow mid-step leaving half finished components
-- Command Validations need to be implemented
-- Code is really messy and needs to be cleaned up and properly encapsulated
-- Honor KLE legend positioning; right now all legends are centered, but can be offset in one single direction
-- Use KLE row feature: Rows can be configured in KLE, might be useful to utilize
-- Offer more options for keycap generation (automatic lofting and scaling)
-- Add "Cut switch cavity" command
-- Make it easier to apply different appearances to legends and keycaps

 # fontTools
 This add-in uses fontTools-4.42.1.
 Since Fusion360 uses its own Python installation the files for the library are copied into the lib-folder of this add-in.